wp-plugins/contact-form-manager/readme.txt

 == Screenshots ==

-1. This is the contact form configuration page.
+1. This is the contact-form configuration page.
-2. This is a sample contact form.
+2. This is a sample contact-form.

 == Changelog ==